jbtiglao/notabilis/README.md

   ![Image12_test_localhost](https://user-images.githubusercontent.com/94569484/159152411-d550d035-ff89-4f52-b07e-5b1d8e685e24.png)

-  (Note: For this assignment, the author used Chrome.
+  <i>(Note: For this assignment, the author used Chrome.
 To inspect the application, open Chrome DevTools, right-click on the landing page, then select Inspect.
 To access the Network panel, on the developer console window, select Network from the top menu.
-The Network inspection tool will show you data on the web application's performance as you click the application's Get Started button and test its functionalities by creating or saving a new note, or deleting a saved note.)
+The Network inspection tool will show you data on the web application's performance as you click the application's Get Started button and test its functionalities by creating or saving a new note, or deleting a saved note.)</i>

  ![Image16_test](https://user-images.githubusercontent.com/94569484/159153112-c75e6e51-8ff3-437e-b9f4-72c493d1b9c3.png)